Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Befriending The Snake In The Cave: An Inner Critic Worksheet

-But again, we all have one, sometimes more, negative inner critic voices.
+But again, we all have one, sometimes more, negative inner critics.

 The level of impact this voice has on us will vary.